-When manure is deposited into water bodies, either directly or by runoff, it can negatively impact our drinking water.
+When manure is deposited into water resources, either directly or by runoff, it can negatively impact our drinking water.

-To stop contamination, prevent your animal's manure from being deposited directly in waterbodies.
+To stop contamination, prevent manure from being directly deposited into water sources.

 Practice Safe Manure Management!

 If you are storing manure to be hauled away at a later date, make sure that it is covered and sealed.
 Please note that landfill space may be limited.